Huimin0114/Sensor-Measurement/DHT-11 NewFolder/README.md

 1.Let the environment's temperature and humidity to stable for at least 30 minutes at each test point.

-2.Divide them into  four groups of measurements were taken, with an interval of five minutes between each group.
+2.Divide the measurements into  four groups , with an interval of five minutes between each group.

 3.Record temperature and humidity readings from both the DHT-11 and the reference instrument simultaneously.